-- Step 1 By 09:00 hours each day we will publish our day ahead demand forecast covering the period 05:00 hours day ahead to 05:00 hours day ahead + 1. - Step 2 By 11:00 hours we will receive PN and other data from all BMUs covering the period 05:00 hours day ahead to 05:00 hours day ahead + 1 and default such data as is necessary. - Step 3 Using the submitted PN data, demand forecast and planned transmission outage information we will undertake security analysis studies to verify system security (Part F refers). - Step 4 For each half hour period from 05:00 hours day ahead to 05:00 hours day ahead + 1 the system BMU + DSBR requirement (i.e. that required to meet system demand and system response/reserve levels) is calculated from the sum of forecast demand, scheduled reserve3, contingency reserve and STOR (less that provided by contracted non BMU sources). - Step 5 For each half hour period from 05:00 hours day ahead to 05:00 hours day ahead + 1 the sum of BMU maximum export limits (MEL) is calculated based on the 11:00 hours PN submission. - Step 6 The system plant margin for each half-hour period is then calculated by subtracting the identified BMU requirement from \sum MEL (after accounting for BMUs likely to be restricted by constraints)-and after adjusting for likely quantities of available DSBR. - Step 7 The system plant margin for each half-hour is therefore derived from:
+- Step 1 By 09:00 hours each day we will publish our day ahead demand forecast covering the period 05:00 hours day ahead to 05:00 hours day ahead + 1. - Step 2 By 11:00 hours we will receive PN and other data from all BMUs covering the period 05:00 hours day ahead to 05:00 hours day ahead + 1 and default such data as is necessary. - Step 3 Using the submitted PN data, demand forecast and planned transmission outage information we will undertake security analysis studies to verify system security (Part F refers). - Step 4 For each half hour period from 05:00 hours day ahead to 05:00 hours day ahead + 1 the system BMU requirement (i.e. that required to meet system demand and system response/reserve levels) is calculated from the sum of forecast demand, scheduled reserve1, contingency reserve and STOR (less that provided by contracted non BMU sources). - Step 5 For each half hour period from 05:00 hours day ahead to 05:00 hours day ahead + 1 the sum of BMU maximum export limits (MEL) is calculated based on the 11:00 hours PN submission. - Step 6 The system plant margin for each half-hour period is then calculated by subtracting the identified BMU requirement from \sum MEL (after accounting for BMUs likely to be restricted by constraints). - Step 7 The system plant margin for each half-hour is therefore derived from: $(\sum \ \ \text{MEL } \sum \ \ \text{Constrained Off BMUs}) \text{BM Unit Requirement}$

-3 Scheduled reserve is the total amount of headroom required to meet the level of regulating reserve and frequency response allocated to synchronised BMU.
+1 Scheduled reserve is the total amount of headroom required to meet the level of regulating reserve and frequency response allocated to synchronised BMU.